flightblog/ZFHaversine/README.md

 relating the sides and angles of spherical triangles, analogous to the ordinary law of cosines from plane trigonometry. (http://en.wikipedia.org/wiki/Spherical_law_of_cosines)

+### Equirectangular Approximation
+"If performance is an issue and accuracy less important, for small distances Pythagoras’ theorem can be used on an equirectangular projection." \- http://www.movable-type.co.uk/scripts/latlong.html

+A performance comparison of the different formulae using JavaScript: http://jsperf.com/haversine-vs-spherical-law-of-cosines-vs-equirectangula)

 ### Usage ###